 In the early days of business websites, it was enough to present a static “brochure” online: A quick overview of your business with contact information.
 But with today’s tools and technologies — like marketing automation, analytics platforms, and digital advertising — your website redesign can support or even sustain many core functions of your business.

 The key is owning content marketing around topics in your market, then pushing to relevant audiences.
-Specifically, you may publish white papers, case studies, videos, or regular blog articles to your website.
+Specifically, you may publish white papers, case studies, videos, or regular blog articles on your website.
 When targeted appropriately, these pieces will help expand your presence for qualified leads within search terms in your market.

-Additionally, it’s vital to build a social media presence and host thought pieces on third-party sites, connecting with thought leaders and growing your awareness beyond your own website:
+Additionally, it’s vital to build a social media presence, and host thought pieces on third-party sites, connecting with thought leaders and growing your awareness beyond your own website:

 When buyers are exposed to both search and social media messages from a company, their overall search click-through rate rose by 94%, according to GroupM.

-Over time, you will earn backlinks to your website — building up your search engine authority for broad keywords, and increasing your presence around the related web.
+Over time, you will earn backlinks to your website — building up your search engine authority for broad keywords and increasing your presence around the related web.

 As an additional driver activity, amplify your reach with targeted driver campaigns like AdWords and paid social channels.
 78% of marketers rely on Google Adwords and social media advertising to raise awareness of their brand, according to Formstack.
-With paid strategies, you can reach a broad or specific audience across several touch points, depending on your goals.
+With paid strategies, you can reach a broad or specific audience across several touchpoints, depending on your goals.

 61% of survey respondents agreed that the winning vendor delivered a better mix of content appropriate for each stage of the purchasing process, according to a DemandGen report.